After three elections and political deadlock, Israel finally swears in new government

-Netanyahu opened the televised ceremony, followed by Benny Gantz, a onetime rival turned partner, who will serve in the specially created role of alternate prime minister, as well as defense minister, for the first 18 months of the government’s life before taking over the top job for an equal term.
+Netanyahu opened the televised ceremony with a speech, followed by Benny Gantz, a onetime rival turned partner, who will serve in the specially created role of alternate prime minister, as well as defense minister, for the first 18 months of the term before taking over the top job for an equal period.

 The rotation is part of a complicated and somewhat unprecedented coalition agreement between Netanyahu’s right-wing bloc of political parties and Gantz’s much smaller Blue and White faction.
 Under the deal, both leaders will be responsible for the ministers from his own faction and have the power to veto certain government decisions made by the other side.

-It is an arrangement that has also produced the largest, and perhaps most politically broad, government in Israel’s history that might spare Israelis another round of elections for at least three years but could also hamper its ability to function.
+The arrangement has also produced the largest and perhaps most politically broad government in Israel’s history.
+It could spare Israelis another round of elections for at least three years, but could also hamper its ability to function.

 Thirty-four ministers and around 16 deputy ministers, some in newly created offices, will manage the country as it emerges from a two-month covid-19 lockdown facing a deepening economic crisis and rising tension with the Palestinians.

-“Benny, we worked well together during Operation Protective Edge, me as prime minister, you as chief of staff and I am sure we will work well together in this new government serving all of Israel’s citizens,” said Netanyahu, referring to the 2014 war Israel fought with Hamas in Gaza.
+“Benny, we worked well together during Operation Protective Edge, me as prime minister, you as chief of staff, and I am sure we will work well together in this new government serving all of Israel’s citizens,” Netanyahu said.
+He was referring to the 2014 war Israel fought with Hamas in Gaza.
 Gantz was military chief of staff at the time.

 Netanyahu said it was an important day for Israel that would prevent another round of costly elections and establish a unity government to tackle the fallout of the coronavirus crisis.